unitycatalog/unitycatalog/docs/index.md

 - **Unified governance** for data and AI - Govern and secure tabular data, unstructured assets, and AI assets with a single interface.

-The first release of Unity Catalog focuses on a core set of APIs for tables, unstructured data, and AI assets.
-More will come soon on governance, access, and client interoperability.
-This is just the beginning!
+The first release of Unity Catalog focused on a core set of APIs for tables, unstructured data, and AI assets. v0.2 has added ML model support, Apache Spark and Delta Lake integration and Authentication/Authorization capabilitities.
+Find the roadmap [here](https://github.com/unitycatalog/unitycatalog/discussions/411): this is just the beginning!

 ![image info](./assets/images/uc.png)